-1. What are the things that make you most proud of the Kawartha Lakes Fire Rescue Service - for example, the level of professionalism, community involvement or making a positive difference within the community? within the community: 2.
-How do you think most poople living in Kawartha Lakes persoive the Kawartha Lakes Fire 2.
-How do you think most people living in Kawartha Lakes perceive the Kawartha Lakes Fire Rescue Service?
+1. What are the things that make you most proud of the Kawartha Lakes Fire Rescue Service - for example, the level of professionalism, community involvement or making a positive difference within the community?

+2. How do you think most people living in Kawartha Lakes perceive the Kawartha Lakes Fire Rescue Service?

 3. What would you say are the top three issues facing the Kawartha Lakes Fire Rescue Service today?

 4. There are nine core services that the Kawartha Lakes Fire Rescue Service delivers.
-Whice services do you believe are most valued by the community?
-Please rank in order of priority from

-1 (most important) to 9 (least important).
-Please use each number only once and use all nin
+Which services do you believe are most valued by the community?
+Please rank in order of priority from 1 (most important) to 9 (least important).
+Please use each number only once and use all nine numbers.

-numbers.

-Fire fighting
+- Fire fighting

-Rescue (motor vehicle)
+- Rescue (motor vehicle)

-Fire origin and cause investigations
+- Fire origin and cause investigations

-Fire prevention and safety inspections
+- Fire prevention and safety inspections

-Community outreach / Public education
+- Community outreach / Public education

-Hazardous materials and technical rescue response (water/ice rescue)
+- Hazardous materials and technical rescue response (water/ice rescue)

-Public assist / Non-emergency responses
+- Public assist / Non-emergency responses

-Emergency planning
+- Emergency planning

-Medical assist and response
+- Medical assist and response

 5. Are there any other services that you believe the Kawartha Lakes Fire Rescue Service should provide and why?

-6. What improvements does the Kawartha Lakes Fire Rescue Service need to make to its services to be more efficient and what do you believe would be the outcome by implementing
+6. What improvements does the Kawartha Lakes Fire Rescue Service need to make to its services to be more efficient and what do you believe would be the outcome by implementing these efficiencies?

-these efficiencies?

 7. If it were up to you, what would the Service be like 10 years from today and why?

-• other comments/suggestions that you would like to add that would help to ces the Kawartha Lakes Fire Rescue Service delivers to the community and to
+8. Are there any other comments/suggestions that you would like to add that would help to improve the services the Kawartha Lakes Fire Rescue Service delivers to the community and to the firefighters?